 Confident Ruby is, first and foremost, a book about joy.
 It’s about the joy I found when I first discovered how elegantly and succinctly I could state problems in Ruby code.
 It’s about the joy I gradually lost as the “real world” snuck in and cluttered my code with distracting edge case scenarios, error handling, and checks for nil.
 And it’s about how I came to recapture that joy, by employing small patterns and stylistic choices to make each method tell a coherent story.

-I picked this up in a book store at Gatwick airport near London.
+I picked this up in a book store on Gatwick airport near London.
 I was heading home from the Isle of Ruby conference and I felt like I should buy a book.
 It was marketed as a bestseller on some list.
-Usually, I do not pick up books like that.
+Usually I do not pick up books like that.
 But something made me take it.
-Perhaps it was Bill Gate’s quotes on the back?
+Perhaps it was Bill Gate's quotes on the back?

 “I would recommend this book to anyone interested in a fun, engaging look at early human history…you’ll have a hard time putting it down.”
 (Bill Gates)